Mr6MJT/CYBOST/README.md

 you can use this tool easily

 # Stop Wishing,Start Doing
-I programmed this simple tool when i was 15 years old,I will not delete this respository I am Mahdi,a 15-years-old cyber security student,with a computer[2 gb ram and dead battery] and i was able to learn and to program this "simple" tool,you also can learn and work,to become the person you want,Even if you are a poor person and no matter how old are you,just NEVER GIVE UP!
+I am Mahdi,a 15-years-old cyber security student,with a computer[2 gb ram and dead battery] and i was able to learn and to program this "simple" tool,you also can learn and work,to become the person you want,No matter how old are you,just NEVER GIVE UP!

 # screenshots: